Xander Bogaerts: 2013–2015

 Bogaerts started the season with Portland and was promoted to the Pawtucket Red Sox of the Triple-A International League in mid-June.
 The Red Sox promoted Bogaerts to the major leagues on August 19.
 Bogaerts made his MLB debut on August 20 against the San Francisco Giants.
 He got his first major league hit five days later against the Los Angeles Dodgers.
 On September 7, Bogaerts hit his first MLB home run against New York Yankees pitcher Jim Miller.
-At the end of the 2013 Minor League season, Bogaerts gained USA Today Minor League Player of the Year honors and was named to the Baseball America Minor League All-Star Team.
+At the end of the 2013 minor league season, Bogaerts gained USA Today Minor League Player of the Year honors and was named to the Baseball America Minor League All-Star Team.
 During his brief stint in the majors in 2013, Bogaerts appeared in 18 games batting .250 with a home run, five RBIs, and a stolen base.

 Despite debuting late in the season, Bogaerts was part of the 25-man active roster during the postseason run.
-Bogaerts had a strong performance in the postseason as he batted .296 with two RBIs in 12 postseason games, eventually leading to the Red Sox winning their eighth World Series in franchise history.
+Bogaerts had a strong performance in the postseason, batting .296 with two RBIs in 12 games, eventually leading to the Red Sox winning their eighth World Series in franchise history.

 Bogaerts began the 2014 season as the starting shortstop for Boston.
-On May 29, Bogaerts had his first walk-off plate appearance on a throwing error by Atlanta Braves third baseman Chris Johnson, allowing Red Sox outfielder Jackie Bradley Jr. to score.
-On June 2, the Red Sox re-signed Stephen Drew and Bogaerts was moved back to third base.
-Bogaerts returned to shortstop once again when the Red Sox sent Drew to the rival New York Yankees at the trading deadline on July 31.
+On May 29, he had his first walk-off plate appearance on a throwing error by Atlanta Braves third baseman Chris Johnson, allowing teammate Jackie Bradley Jr. to score.
+On June 2, the Red Sox re-signed Stephen Drew, and Bogaerts was moved back to third base.
+Bogaerts returned to shortstop once again when the Red Sox sent Drew to the rival New York Yankees at the trade deadline on July 31.
 For the season, Bogaerts played 99 games at shortstop and 44 games at third base, while batting .240 with 12 home runs and 46 RBIs.

-In 2015, Bogaerts led the Red Sox with a career-high .320 average (along with seven home runs and 81 RBIs), finishing second only to Miguel Cabrera for the American League batting title.
+In 2015, Bogaerts led the Red Sox with a career-high .320 average (along with seven home runs and 81 RBIs), finishing second only to Miguel Cabrera for the American League (AL) batting title.
 From late July, Bogaerts began to bat second or third exclusively.
 He had 10 hits with the bases loaded, the most in MLB for 2015.
-He received the American League's Silver Slugger Award for shortstop.
+He received the AL's Silver Slugger Award for shortstop.
 On top of his breakout offense, Bogaerts was also a finalist for the Rawlings Gold Glove Award at shortstop.

 2016–2019

 In 2016, Bogaerts again began the season as the Red Sox' starting shortstop, primarily batting third.
 Between May 6 and June 2, Bogaerts hit safely in 26 consecutive games.
 His hitting streak came to an end in a loss to the Toronto Blue Jays on June 3.
-He was chosen to play in the 2016 MLB All-Star Game, the first of his career; he started at shortstop and was 1-for-2 at the plate.
-Bogaerts finished the season batting .294 with 21 home runs and 89 RBIs, and was once again given the American League's shortstop Silver Slugger Award.
+He was chosen to play in the MLB All-Star Game, the first of his career; he started at shortstop and went 1-for-2.
+Bogaerts finished the season batting .294 with 21 home runs and 89 RBIs and once again won the AL's shortstop Silver Slugger Award.